Nathan-Sinclair/Password-Security-Suite/README.md

 - Nathan Sinclair: sole developer of the project (design, coding, and documentation).

 ### AI Tools
-- ChatGPT & copilot – for code suggestions, explanations and debugging support.
+- ChatGPT & Copilot – for code suggestions, explanations and debugging support.

 ### Special Thanks
 - Stack Overflow: community Q&A, troubleshooting and solutions.